Phillip Tennen

 Imagine you have a compass.

-You and I are going to play a game.
-You are standing on a plane, and in front of you is a ball.
+Let’s play a game together.
+You’re standing on a plane, and in front of you is a ball.

 For example, if I gave you the number 7: